ztyyLV/web-twain-docs/about/faqs.md

 * dynamsoft.webtwain.min.mjs

-> This file is like dynamsoft.webtwain.min.js but is built by the ECMAScript 5 (es5) standard.
-It's used by applications (Angular, React, Vue, etc.) that import the `dwt` package as an module.
+> This file is like dynamsoft.webtwain.min.js but is built by the ECMAScript 6 (ES6) standard.
+It's used by applications (Angular, React, Vue, etc.) that import the `dwt` package as a module.